How to Create a Morning Routine for Kids That Actually Works

 It’s not that you’re disorganized.

-Mornings are a high-demand window.
+Mornings are a high-demand part of the day.

 Children are being asked to:

-• Remember multiple steps
+remember multiple steps

 That’s a lot.